 c) If your application is rejected, they will not give reasons.
 There will also be no refund, the horror!
 To cover all bases, just like submitting passport photos, I made sure my fringe wasn’t blocking my eyes and brows, and wore conservative tops.

-2. You can visit different states by taking domestic flights, or very cold overnight coaches.
+2. You can visit different states in Myanmar by taking domestic flights, or very cold overnight coaches.

 I took three coach rides in total over 6 days, haha.
 I’d read that coach rides include the driver blasting music loudly throughout the journey.
 Thankfully, my Burmese friend had chosen good bus companies and we didn’t have to suffer any loud music.
 Tickets are very affordable (about S$18 to S$22) and for all my trips, the buses set off at night, reaching pre-dawn or dawn.

 Another Burmese friend who took a coach from Yangon endured loud music blasted for the entire journey (11 hours?!?) to join us at Inle Lake.

 Myanmar overnight coaches are actually very comfortable (but the roads can be really uneven, especially from Bagan to Inle).

 Tips: Bring eyeshades for covering your eyes, ear-plugs in case, a jacket (it will still be very cold even if you use the blanket).

 Which coach companies should you choose?
 Here’s a summary of what we took:

 - Yangon to Bagan: Elite Express –> Comfortable seats, comes with small personal screen for movies, USB port (you can charge your phone!), blanket, water, snacks, toothbrush & toothpaste distributed during break.